chinpei215/cakephp-intlless/README.md

 ### Other limitations

-- You cannot use any other `Cake\I18n`-namespaced claases.
+- You cannot use any other `Cake\I18n`-namespaced classes.
 - You cannot use any functions using intl extension under the hood, such as `Cake\Utility\Text::transliterate()`.